segmentstream-com/segmentstream-com.github.io/_docs/events/clicked-product.md

 ---
 The `Clicked Product` event must be pushed to the `digitalData.events` array when a user clicks on a product link in a products list.

 > Important!
-The product's links must be marked by the `ddl_product_link` class, or by the `ddl_product_link_js` class if the links open a 'Quick View' of the product.
+The product's links must be marked by the `ddl_product_link` class, or by the `ddl_product_link_js` class if the links open a 'Quick View' popup of the product.
 The links should also have the `data-product-id` data attribute.
 For more information, see the HTML page layout section.

 #### From the site code / when using AJAX
 ```javascript